apupier/language-server-template-java/README.md

 It provides opinionated way to:

 - default to Standard I/O communication
-- have a WebScoket connection using --websocket option
+- have a WebScoket connection using --websocket option using Tyrus, the reference implementation.
 - bundle as a fat jar (using SpringBoot)
 - register opened files
 - use Full sync mode for easier start (impact performance on big files)